CosmicFinisher/CosmicLexicon.Foundation/docs/research/core_utilities_research/synthesis/practical_applications_part1.md

 ## 3. Creating a Development Roadmap

-The research findings and key insights can be used to create a development roadmap for the `OpenEchoSystem.Core` library.
+The research findings and key insights can be used to create a development roadmap for the `ConsmicLexicon.Foundation` library.
 This roadmap can outline the specific tasks that need to be completed, the order in which they should be addressed, and the resources required.

 ## Example Acceptance Tests